craftcms/docs/docs/5.x/extend/module-guide.md

 ```

 ::: tip
-If your module doesn’t need to get loaded on every request, you can remove its ID from the `bootstrap` array.
-If you end up using any event listeners in your module’s `init()` method, it should be loaded on every request.
+If your module doesn’t need to get loaded on _every_ request (say, because it only provides controllers), you can remove its ID from the `bootstrap` array, and lazily instantiate it via `foo\Module::getInstance()`.
+Keep in mind that event listeners in your module’s `init()` method are only attached once it is initialized, which can lead to “missed” events.
 :::